chuckcscccl/chuckcscccl.github.io/rustlr_project/tutorial.md

 ## RUSTLR: Bottom-Up Parser Generator for Rust, Version 0.4.x

-[Rustlr](https://crates.io/crates/rustlr) was originally created as a research platform to explore advanced ideas in formal grammars and parsing.
-Unlike many academic projects, however, rustlr was always designed to be practcial and can compete with other parser generators in terms of features and usability.
+[Rustlr](https://crates.io/crates/rustlr) was originally created as a research platform to explore advanced ideas in grammars and parsing.
+However, rustlr was also designed to be practcial and can compete with other parser generators in terms of features and usability.
 Among its abilities are

  1. The option of automatically generating the abstract syntax datatypes